 Teachers are required by state law to maintain an up-to-date grade book which records grades, student absences, and tardies.
 The marking system should be clear, fair, and accurate.
-An explanation should provide a key to understanding markings.
-Each teacher will be responsible for keeping records in Online Gradebook accurate and appropriate for parental viewing and sharing.
+An explanation should provide a key to understanding markings, percentages, and grade ranges.
+Teachers using an electronic grade book must back up their data.
+The grade book (or hard copy of an electronic grade book data) is turned in to the office at the completion of the school year and is kept on file for several years.
+[Reference: ESD Policy 2140]